 Location: Canacona, South Goa.

 Once just a small chapel, the church has undergone numerous modifications in the period between its birth in 1541 and its glorious present-day self.
-Today, this beautiful structure in the capital city of Panaji, with a white exterior and a colorful interior is a symbol of peace and worship for natives and tourists from around the globe.
+Today, this goa sightseeing in the capital city of Panaji, with a white exterior and a colorful interior is a symbol of peace and worship for natives and has earned fame as a favorite tourist spot worldwide.

 This popular sightseeing location is especially a treat to be around during December with the feast of Our lady of immaculate conception commencing on the 8th followed by Christmas and New Year's celebrations every year!